HBLL-Collection-Development/ebooks/README.md

 ## Installing ##

 1. Download [source files][].
-2. Untar files to desired location on your server.
+2. Unzip files to desired location on your server.
 3. Create a MySQL database called `book_usage` and give a user access to this new database.
 4. Run the SQL commands found [here](documentation/schema.sql) to create tables and views needed for this application.
-5. If you are part of an organization with a formal relationship with OCLC, register for the XISBN service and get a [WorldCat Affiliate ID].
+5. If you are part of an organization with a formal relationship with OCLC, register for the [XISBN service][] and get a [WorldCat Affiliate ID].
 5. Change name of `config_example.php` to `config.php`.
 6. Enter your database credentials in `config.php`.
-7. Enter your WorldCat Affiliate ID, if you have one, in `config.php`.
+7. Enter your [WorldCat Affiliate ID][], if you have one, in `config.php`.
 Enter `FALSE` otherwise.
 7. Set up a cron job to regularly run the following command (every other minute is the suggested default):
         ```php -q /path/to/process.php >/dev/null 2>&1```
 8. Adjust the [Twig templates][] in the [templates directory](templates) to your liking.